pioneerlc/FPGrowth/README.md

 FPGrowth
 ========

-This is a navie implementation of FPGrowth for learning how to use Spark and Scala.
+This is a naive implementation of FPGrowth for learning how to use Spark and Scala.

 Author: Mark Lin